Bellbird Eatery

 04 260 0161

-Museum and art gallery cafes have really upped their game in recent years, evolving from simple refreshment pit stops to become attractions in their own right.
-Housed within the Dowse Art Museum but bringing its own flair to the famed building, Bellbird Eatery is a fine example in the Hutt.
+Museum and art gallery cafes have really upped their game in recent years, evolving from simple refreshment pit stops to attractions in their own right.
+Housed within The Dowse Art Museum but bringing its own flair to the famed building, Bellbird Eatery is a fine example in the Hutt.

 Sporting a relaxed glam feel throughout, the atmosphere at Bellbird is understated yet classy.
-Various grains of wood - from the panelling on the counter to the high tables and exposed ceiling beams - add a rich depth of textures, accentuated further by the patterned tiles and wall art.
-Bellbird’s iconic royal blue coffee cups add pops of colour throughout the space, which invites in plenty of light and views through the ceiling-to-floor sliding doors.
-Old school soul is usually the playlist of choice here, adding to the cosy cafe feel.
+Various grains of wood — from the panelling on the counter to the high tables and exposed ceiling beams — add a rich depth of textures, accentuated further by the patterned tiles and wall art.
+Bellbird’s iconic royal-blue coffee cups add pops of colour throughout the space, which invites in plenty of light and views through the floor-to-ceiling sliding doors.
+Old-school soul is usually the playlist of choice here, adding to the cosy cafe feel.

-Whether you’re heading over for a brunch catch up or just stopping by after a visit to the Dowse, there are options galore at this popular and well-established destination within the Hutt
+Whether you’re heading in for a brunch catch-up or just stopping by after a visit to The Dowse, there are options galore at this popular and well-established destination in the Hutt.

 Words by John Son & Photography by Anna Briggs